-Here are the key points on how abortion affects men:
+Here are some key points on how abortion affects men:

-6. Just like women, different men respond very differently to abortion: According to the coordinators of the “Reclaiming Fatherhood” conferences, men may experience rage or anger, impotence, grave concern for their partner, inability to communicate with their partner about her experience and theirs, chemical use and abuse, risk-taking behaviors, and grieving and sadness, among other reactions.7 As in other areas of life, teens may be most vulnerable: In Britain, teenager Leon Boulton hanged himself weeks after discovering his ex-girlfriend had had an abortion.
-Wanting to keep the baby, Boulton felt “gutted” upon finding out that his girlfriend decided to have an abortion after tests revealed the possibility of an ectopic pregnancy.8
+6. Just like women, different men respond very differently to abortion: According to the coordinators of the “Reclaiming Fatherhood” conferences, men may experience rage or anger, impotence, grave concern for their partner, inability to communicate with their partner about her experience and theirs, chemical use and abuse, risk-taking behaviors, and grieving and sadness, among other reactions.

 7. Men and women are equally pro-life: The mainstream media often portray “abortion rights” as a men-versus-women issue, with men supposedly trying to suppress women by denying them abortion.
 Yet polls consistently show that men and women favor and disfavor abortion in approximately equal proportions, independent of a pro-life or pro-choice bias of the polling institution.
-From a 2012–2013 report of The Pew Forum on Religion and Public Life, 53% of men and 55% of women say that abortion should be legal in either all or most cases.
+From a 2018 report of The Pew Forum on Religion and Public Life, 37% of men and 36% of women say that abortion should be legal in either all or most cases.

 8. Resources for post-abortive men are now available: Resources for men, often ignored in the past, have increased exponentially in the past few years.
 For more information, visit www.FatherhoodForever.org and www.MenAndAbortion.info.

 1. Vincent Rue and Cynthia Tellefsen, “The Effects of Abortion on Men,” Ethics and Medics 21, 1996.